The 70% Failure Rate: Why are most Business Transformations STILL getting ‘Lost’? – Interview Rupert Brown

 Scenario thinking enables organizations to establish possible visions of the future in the form of scenarios.

 One of the companies that is best known for its scenario-thinking activity is Shell.
+For decades, Shell’s scenarios have supported the decision-making of Shell leaders, academics, governments, and businesses.

 Jeremy Bentham led this activity in Shell between 2006 and his retirement in 2022 as Shell Scenarios & strategy Leader and VP Global Business Environment.